splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 Workloads by Starvation Risk
 ==========================================================

-This is a good tile to check first to see if any of your workloads are at high risk of starvation.
-Those are the workloads that need immediate attention.
+This is a good tile to check first to see if any of your workloads are at high risk of starvation and need immediate attention.
 You can also find starving workloads by sorting the :guilabel:`Kubernetes Workloads` table by :guilabel:`Starvation Risk`. :ref:`See details on how this risk is calculated <aopt-glossary-starvation-risk>`.

 Resource Footprint